supabase-community/supabase-by-example/magic-link/README.md

-# Magic Link flow
+# Magic Link and OTP flow

-These are Supabase projects showing how to do magic link login.
+These are Supabase projects showing how to do magic link and otp login.

 These projects make use of: